guydoshlab/ribofootPrinter2/README.md

 ## SCRIPT 4.
 Run *posavg* from ROCC files
-*posavg* averages ribosome profiling data around any sequence feature of interest or computes a pause score for every occurrence of a nucleotide or amino-acid motif of a given length.
+*posavg* averages ribosome profiling data around any sequence feature of interest or computes a pause score for every nucleotide or amino-acid combination for a sequence of given length.

 ![alt text](https://github.com/guydoshlab/ribofootPrinter2/blob/main/Github_figures/posavg1.png)